nushastro/website/docs/optics/blackbody/radiation_pressure.md

         For a square $A = a^2 = 1$, hence $F = 9.080 \times 10^{-6} N$

         Note that this is an approximation because we are assuming the rays are parallel, when the source isn't actually at infinity.
-However sine 1AU is much bigger than 1m, we can effectively treat it like the rays are parallel.
+However since 1AU is much bigger than 1m, we can effectively treat it like the rays are parallel.